CyrexEnterprise/node-learn-rethinkdb/exercises/getdata/problem.md

-Here we will learn how to search how tables.
+Here we will learn how to search tables.

 In this exercise the database is `toolbox`.
 Use the table `screws` to find all screws with `quantity` higher than the first argument passed to your script.
 Use `console.log` to print to `stdout`.